 This dissection is based around the first one here.

 I am rather pleased with this dissection.
 It was an unexpected find.
+It is an unusual dissection on this page as it does not require any pieces to be turned over.

 This dissection is based around this dissection.
 Note that there is a very short edge on the left edge of the triangle just above the spike.